wiseman-timelord/DownLord/README.md

 1. **Connection Speed Selection:** Choose from Mobile, Wired, or Super-fast connection speeds.
 2. **Download Resumption:** If a download is interrupted, it can be resumed from where it left off.
 3. **Configuration Persistence:** The last used URL and chunk size are saved in a configuration file for convenience.
-4. **Reading of Complex URLs:** Such as those found on Hugging Face download, to correctly obtain filenames.
+4. **Reading of Complex URLs:** Such as found on hugging face download, to correctly obtain filenames.

 ## Usage